nre-learning/nrelabs-curriculum/docs/index.rst

 turnkey lesson materials that are fully browser-based, placing minimal burden on the learner to come with pre-requisite knowledge or environment configurations.

-Antidote is composed of a set of is an open-source project aimed at making automated network operations more accessible with fast, easy and fun learning.
-It teaches from-scratch network automation skills for network reliability engineers (NREs) and other NetOps pros or amateurs.

-Antidote isn't just one application, but rather, a set of smaller applications that work together to provide this learning experience.
+The Antidote project is composed of a set of open source software applications that work together to provide this learning experience.
 The `antidote-selfmedicate <https://github.com/nre-learning/antidote-selfmedicate>`_ repository is the simplest way to get this going, as it's, designed to allow you to run everything on your laptop, using `minikube`.
 This is very useful if you're looking to develop some lessons